-As of December 31, 2022, the overall long exposure of CFM to companies active in the fossil fuel sector amounted to \$813M, or 8.6% of total assets under management; while the short exposure to the same amounted to \$684M or -7.3% of https://www.cfm.com/wp-content/uploads/2023/02/Engagement-Policy2023.pdf https://www.cfm.com/wp-content/uploads/2023/02/Annual-Report-on-Shareholder-Engagement-2022.pdf total assets under management.
+As of December 31, 2023, the overall long exposure of CFM to companies active in the fossil fuel sector amounted to \$865M, or 6.9% of total assets under management; while the short exposure to the same amounted to \$1,025M or 8.2% of total assets under management.
 This analysis is based on leveraging third-party data sets we have access to in order to determine a fraction of revenues corresponding to the fossil fuel industry and applying that fraction to each long or short position to determine a weighed position size.